RedHatRanger/RHCE9Vagrant/rhce-practice-questions/04_install_roles.md

 4. Install the roles
-i) create directory "roles" under /home/student/ansible ii) create a playbook called requirements.yml under the roles directory and download the given roles under it using the galaxy command. iii) 1st role name should be "balancer" and download it using this url "http://content.example.com/rhce/balancer.tgz". iv)  2nd role name will be "phpinfo" and download it using this url "http://content.example.com/rhce/phpinfo.tgz".
+i) create directory "roles" under /home/student/ansible ii) create a "requirements.yml" under the roles directory and download the given roles under it using the galaxy command. iii) 1st role name should be "balancer" and download it using this url "http://content.example.com/rhce/balancer.tgz". iv)  2nd role name will be "phpinfo" and download it using this url "http://content.example.com/rhce/phpinfo.tgz".